mitochondria diagram by Encyclopaedia Britannica, Inc

 3.2 Diabetes and Insulin Resistance

-Mitochondrial dysfunction is also closely linked to diabetes, particularly type 2 diabetes, which is characterised by insulin resistance.
 When mitochondria do not function properly, the body’s ability to use glucose for energy is impaired, leading to higher blood sugar levels.
 This dysfunction can also contribute to the development of insulin resistance, a hallmark of type 2 diabetes.

 Key Studies: